bigkjp97/mologov/README.md

 The log-monit is made for monitoring logs in our servers, this tool can push metrics to [Pushgateway](https://github.com/prometheus/pushgateway), then we can collect them with prometheus.

-First of all, you need to download [Pushgateway](https://github.com/prometheus/pushgateway) and [Prometheus](https://github.com/prometheus/prometheus), start with
+First of all, you need to download [Pushgateway](https://github.com/prometheus/pushgateway) `not necessary after v1.3`and [Prometheus](https://github.com/prometheus/prometheus), start with

 ```shell
 tar xzvf log-monit-linux-amd64.tar.gz